 A lump in your neck

 You may have a lump in your neck caused by an enlarged lymph node.
-Swelling in one or more lymph nodes in the neck is a common symptom of mouth and orpharyngeal cancer.
+Swelling in one or more lymph nodes in the neck is a common symptom of mouth and oropharyngeal cancer.

 A hot red painful lump usually means an infection, rather than a cancer.
 Lumps that come and go are not usually due to cancer.
 Cancer usually forms a lump that slowly gets bigger.

 Weight loss is a common symptom of many different types of cancer.
-Mouth and oropharyngeal cancer can make it painful to eat and diffcult to swallow.
+Mouth and oropharyngeal cancer can make it painful to eat and difficult to swallow.
 This might cause weight loss.

 Extreme weight loss (when you are not dieting) can be a sign of advanced cancer.